busy-bison/swarmplot_and_errorbar/README.md

 Return the plotted axis.
 Return None if called before plotting.

 ### swarmplot_and_errorbar.get_table
-Return the table describing mean values, standard errors, and the number of samples in each category.
+Return the table (pd.DataFrame) describing mean values, standard errors, and the number of samples in each category.
 Return None if called before plotting.

 ## Example
 ```python